ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

   favorite_foods: ["Tater Tots", "Cheese Steaks", "Kale Salad"] }

+# Access values from a hash
 instructor[:name] # "Bob"
 instructor[:age]  # 30
 instructor[:favorite_foods] # ["Tater Tots", "Cheese Steaks", "Kale Salad"]

+# Set values to an existing key
 instructor[:name] = "Robert"
 instructor[:name] # "Robert"

+# Add new key-value pairs
 instructor[:favorite_color] = "red"
 instructor[:favorite_color] # "red"
 ```

+#### Quick Quiz

+-  What's another "rubyist" way to add items to an array?
+-  What is one main difference between Ruby's `hashes` and Javascript's `object literals`?
+-  What are some useful methods we can call on collections?
+-  Where would I go look if I wanted to find more methods?

 ## Loops (20 / 30)